 SECTION 6.
 In addition to the aforesaid rate, Company is authorized to recover the current and any unrecovered prior rate case expense through a surcharge designed for a six-month nominal recovery period.
-The surcharge per Mcf will be calculated by dividing the rate case expense to be recovered by one-half of the adjusted annual sales volume to residential and commercial customers.
-The Company will provide monthly status reports to account for the collection.
+The surcharge per Mcf will be calculated by dividing the rate case expense to be annual sales volume to residential and commercial customers. us reports to account for the collection.

-SECTION 7.
-The rates set forth in this ordinance may be changed and amended by either the City or Company in the manner provided by law.
+City or Company in the manner provided by law.
 Service hereunder is subject to the orders of regulatory bodies having jurisdiction, and to the Company's Rules and Regulations currently on file in the Company's office.